cosmiconfig/cosmiconfig/README.md

 - If at any point a parseable configuration is found, the `cosmiconfig()` Promise resolves with its result object.
 - If no configuration object is found, the `cosmiconfig()` Promise resolves with `null`.
 - If a configuration object is found *but is malformed* (causing a parsing error), the `cosmiconfig()` Promise rejects and shares that error (so you should `.catch()` it).

+All this can be overridden by passing a `configPath` option or a `--config` CLI argument to specify a file. cosmiconfig will read that file and try parsing it as JSON, YAML, or JS.

 ### cosmiconfig(moduleName[, options])